Be mindful. Be grateful. Be positive. Be true. Be kind.

 Is that not the most mindful, optimistic response imaginable?

-Since there is no one-size-fits-all, step-by-step guide to being more optimistic, I’ve compiled a short list of strategies that we’ve successfully implemented with our course students, coaching clients, and live event attendees over the years.
-Here are some little things they now do differently:
+Since there is no one-size-fits-all, step-by-step guide to being more optimistic, I’ve compiled a short list of strategies that we’ve successfully implemented with our course students, coaching clients, and live event attendees over the past 15 years.
+Here are some little things they now do differently, mostly behind the scenes: